 The elementary school’s team of highly qualified teachers includes Special Education, Physical Education, Art, Music, and Technology teachers dedicated to delivering a high-quality, foundation-building educational experience.
 Instructional assistants are available to support students’ learning through small-group instruction and one-on-one intervention.
 Instructional coaches provide instructional interventions for the most at-risk learners as well as support the teaching staff and instructional program at ICES.
 Irvington Community Elementary School also provides a full-time licensed school counselor to assist students with their social and emotional development.

 At ICES, student achievement is our highest priority!
 Students are exposed to a rigorous curriculum from kindergarten through fifth grade.
 Learning is evident through a full range of classroom assessments, as well as through standardized testing and testing preparation.
-ICES subscribes to the Northwest Evaluation Association’s computer-based adaptive assessments three times per year for all students, along with Indiana’s ISTEP+ exams for third through fifth grades.
-All students are also evaluated three times a year to establish their independent reading levels using the Fountas & Pinnell Guided Reading benchmark assessments.
+ICES subscribes to the Northwest Evaluation Association’s computer-based adaptive assessments several times per year for all students, along with Indiana’s ISTEP+ exams for third through fifth grades.
+All students are also evaluated to establish their independent reading levels using the Fountas & Pinnell Guided Reading benchmark assessments.
 Through this combination of assessments, students’ academic growth is measured and any areas of needed intervention are identified.